Enzo Basilio: Professional career

 Basilio made his professional debut with Dijon in a 3-0 Coupe de la Ligue loss to FC Lorient on 15 December 2015.
 Basilio spent most of his early career as backup goalkeeper at Dijon, before a couple loans at Quevilly and Rodez.
 After successful seasons at Concarneau, Basilio joined Guingamp on 30 May 2020.

+On 11 July 2025, Basilio signed a two-year contract with Nancy, recently promoted to Ligue 2.

+Basilio holds both French and Italian nationalities.